Includes Limonius spp. and Agriotes spp.

 Scouting and thresholds Ideally, the presence of wireworm in a field should be determined before using control measures.
 However, effectively determining wireworm density is difficult and/or impractical on the large fields that are the rule in many areas.
 Crop sequence also is important; thus, planting a susceptible crop such as potatoes immediately after red clover or grain is risky.

 In fields that are plowed deeply in the fall, wireworms will turn up during plowing.
 They may be detected by following behind the plow and checking for them in the turned up soil.
-Fall plowing, however, is becoming much less common, making this detection method impossible in many fields.
+Fall plowing, however, is becoming much less common.

 There are no established treatment thresholds for wireworms in potatoes.
 Management decisions are a complex assessment of crop history, scouting, previous pesticide treatments, etc.